A GROWING OPPORTUNITY IN HEMP FOR NATIVE AMERICAN TRIBES

 "Our company’s ultimate mission is to revitalize economies through industrial hemp, bringing high-paying agricultural jobs to Native American communities.
 We wanted to make hemp & CBD products that would be both affordable and effective while benefiting indigenous cultures here in North America," said Evo Hemp CEO and Co-Founder Jourdan Samel.

-Evo Hemp has partnered with CBD Montana to produce the highest quality USDA Organic Hemp possible.
-CBD Montana is owned and operated by members of the Blackfoot tribe, and it is this connection to the land that enables them to do what they do best; create the best hemp and CBD products in the world.
-Their 50 acre hemp farm is located on the Blackfoot Reservation in Babb, MT.
+Evo Hemp has partnered with Native American tribes to produce the highest quality USDA Organic Hemp possible.
+And it is the connection to the land that enables them to do what they do best; create the best hemp and CBD products in the world.
 All of their hemp is USDA Organic, and is the perfect material for creating a wide variety of CBD and hemp products.
 Not only do they grow the stuff, but they also process it as well.
-CBD Montana currently owns/operates one of the largest hemp processing facilities in the entire State of Montana.

 “We started Evo Hemp because we knew that creating a domestic hemp supply would yield jobs and create wealth for Native American tribes,” said Evo Hemp President Ari Sherman."